input-output-hk/marlowe-doc/docs/developer-tools/runtime/runtime-protocol-reference/runtime-protocol-reference.md

 ### Message types

 There are eight message types in the Marlowe Runtime protocol.
-The first sevent initiate sub-protocol sessions, while the final sevent are carriers for sub-protocol messages.
+The first seven initiate sub-protocol sessions, while the final seven are carriers for sub-protocol messages.
 For example, the `MarloweSync` message type embeds a message from the sub-protocol in the Marlowe Runtime protocol.

 | Message | Begin state | End state | Parameter | Description |